-At CPIL, sustainable sourcing is a powerful enabler of long-term value creation for people, planet, and performance.
-This year, we continued to reimagine our supply chain to be more responsive and responsible, ensuring that every material we source, every partner we engage with, and every process we refine contribute to a environmentally conscious ecosystem.
+Maintain 95% Jr contract Consistently Uphold human and labor rights across the supply chain At CPIL, sustainable sourcing is a powerful enabler of long-term value creation for people, planet, and performance.
+This year, we continued to reimagine our supply chain to be more responsive and responsible, ensuring that every material we source, every partner we engage with, and every process we refine contribute to a more ethical, efficient, and environmentally conscious ecosystem.